Take 1-2 approved courses alongside UCLA students for college credit!

 GLB HLT 100: Global Health and Development [ONLINE]

-GLBL ST 1: Introduction to Globalization [ONLINE]
+GLBL ST 1: Introduction to Globalization [TBA]

 GREEK 16: Intensive First-Year Greek

-HEBREW 8: Intensive Elementary Hebrew [ONLINE]
+HEBREW 8: Intensive Elementary Hebrew [TBA]

 HIST 5: Holocaust: History and Memory [ONLINE]